OpenSourceEconomics/epp_topics/src/epp_topics/tools/unix_navigation/screencast/slides.md

 # The z command

 - Only type rough names of files to jump to them
-- Similar to fuzzy matching in vscode!
+- Similar to fuzzy matching in VS Code!
 - Gets better the more you use it!
 - Installation:
   - For [bash](https://github.com/rupa/z)